If you get 4 wided you're screwed

 Attacking this way is so efficient that 4-Wide became infamous for being broken.
 In current guideline Tetris clients, starting from combo 9, each single line clear sends 4 lines and more on later combos.
-This is 2 times more efficient compared to a T-Spin Double, which sends 4 lines with a double line clear, and 4 times more efficient than a Tetris, which sends the same amount of garbage while clearing 4 times the amount of lines.
+This is 2 times more efficient than a T-Spin Double, which sends 4 lines with a double line clear, and 4 times more efficient than a Tetris, which sends the same amount of garbage while clearing 4 times the number of lines.
 12 to 13 combos is almost always enough to beat any opponent.

 One of the very few downsides of 4-Wide is that misdrops are usually fatal.